dbolger/dwa140shortcut/README.md

  - *RT2870USBWirelessDriver.kext* in /System/Library/Extensions/
  - *DWA-140WirelessUtility.prefPane* in either /Library/PreferencePanes/ or ~/Library/PreferencePanes/

-Simply download the latest DMG from the [Releases](https://github.com/fivepixels/dwa140shortcut/releases) page.
+Download the latest DMG from the [Releases](https://github.com/fivepixels/dwa140shortcut/releases) page.

 Open the DMG, and drag the application into the Applications folder.

 ![alt text](https://raw.githubusercontent.com/FivePixels/dwa140shortcut/master/DWAInstallGIF.gif)